 If you land on a website page to be greeted with a whole host of call-to-actions - ‘click here’, ‘contact us now’, ‘download this’ - etc. it all becomes a bit overwhelming, and you want to press ‘back’ on your browser as fast as possible.

-Your call-to-action should be action-oriented.
+Your call to action should be action-oriented.
 You want the user to complete an action, so you need to make it as relevant to your user as possible.
 Depending on the page or piece of content, make an assessment - what part of the buyer’s journey would this reader be in after reading this piece?

 For example, is the piece a comparison software piece?
 Does it pit your product against another?
 A free demo of your product would be a reasonable and relevant call-to-action for this piece.